The Best Toilet for Your Home

 - Can be installed at a specific height

 - Require a wall drain rather than a floor drain

 - May cost more to purchase and install

-- Uses the force of gravity to create a strong siphon during flushing
+- Standard single-flush toilets use the force of gravity to create a strong siphon during flushing

-- Uses a larger diameter trapway that doesn't clog as often as others
+- Uses a larger diameter trapway design to resist clogging

 - Needs less water to flush efficiently

 - Pressure-assisted toilets have a special flushing mechanism within the tank that creates a siphon jet action

 - Produces more forceful flushes than standard gravity fed toilets

 - Flushing action is boosted by air pressure and is less likely to clog